 The group should develop recommendations within 1 to 1.5 years and the final report should be completed within 2 years.

-Belgium, Canada, Czech Republic, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland and the United States.
+Belgium, Canada, Czechia, France, Germany, Hungary, Italy, Japan, Korea, Spain, Sweden, Switzerland and the United States.